sonbua/GivenWhenThenTemplateToCSharp/README.md

 }
 ```

-Being noted that test class and generated file has a `Test`-suffix.
+Being noted that both test class and generated file have a `Test`-suffix.

 ## Commandline options